Your Pet, Our Passion.

 FIV in cats infects cells of the immune system (white blood cells) effecting their normal function.

 This means that as the disease progresses, germs found in the everyday environment - where they usually do not affect healthy animals - can cause severe illness in cats with a weakened immune system caused by FIV.
-These secondary infections are responsible for many of the cat diseases associated with FIV.
+These secondary infections are responsible for many of the diseases associated with FIV.
+This can include chronic or recurring infections of the skin, eyes, urinary tract, or respiratory tract.
+Dental and gum disease in cats affected with FIV are also common.

-Although there are no specific symptoms associated with FIV in cats, typical signs include:
+Although there are no specific symptoms associated with FIV in cats, typical signs of secondary infections include:

 • Weight loss.